Children treated before showing SMA symptoms (presymptomatic)

 Maintain Weight

-(13/14) of children in the 2-copy group maintained a normal weight (≥3rd percentile for age and gender)
+(13/14) children in the 2-copy group maintained a normal weight (≥3rd percentile for age and gender)

 This study determined whether children were able to maintain weight within a normal range (at or above the 3rd percentile for age and gender as defined by WHO guidelines) without the need for non-oral/mechanical feeding support at any visit up to 18 months of age (which was the end of the study).